formll/dog/README.md

 where `optimizer args` follows the standard pytorch optimizer syntex.
 To see the list of all available parameters, run `help(DoG)` or `help(LDoG)`.

+### Iterate averaging
-Using the polynomial decay averager is also easy.
-Simply create it with
+We provide an implementation of the polynomial decay averaging used throughout our experimentes.
+TO use it simply create a `PolynomialDecayAverager` with
 ```python
 from dog import PolynomialDecayAverager
 averager = PolynomialDecayAverager(model)